markhudsonn/csc2034-wordle-project/report/log.md

 Maybe I should have done a formal specification?

+Added get_answer to the extension game so that the user can see the answer and the game state is set to playing if not already lost. if this is called when the game is playing, the game state is set to lost to prevent cheating.

+Added get guesses to display on frontend

 EXTRA IDEAS:

 Could reduce code duplication by making process_guess for hard guess and normal guess Talk about how solutions could have better Big O performance.
 This would help with scalability and reduce server costs.
 Some other preconditions could be cant repeat same guess Draw diagram of how I solved check guess
-Say I could do end to end testing
-Benefit of backend is that user's cannot cheat as answers are checked on the server
+Say I could do end to end testing for the frontend web app Benefit of backend is that user's cannot cheat as answers are checked on the server